-Why to play them: They’re random and hilarious.
+Why play them: They’re random and hilarious.
 Set your units in the direction of the opposition, and then charge them directly in.
-Laugh manically when an Ork slaughters a Space Marine Terminator at one eighth the points cost.
+Laugh maniacally when an Ork slaughters a Space Marine Terminator at one eighth the points cost.

 Why not to play them: It’s common for your guns and mechanical contraptions to kill your own units.
 From a narrative angle, this is completely Orky.
 It’s funny at first, but if you’re focused on being competitive, Orks tend towards unreliable.

 Codex: Astra Militarum

 Price to expand: Extreme

 Overview: Every human-colonized planet has to provide soldiers to the Astra Militarum (also known as the Imperial Guard).
 There are so many recruits, they’re considered more expendable than ammunition.
 Tanks, artillery, rows of conscripts, hardened veterans, and sheer power through the weight of numbers: this is the Astra Militarum’s mantra.

 Why play them: Deploy your units, insert tank shells and ordnance into your enemies’ nether regions, and use your infantry as human walls.
 Astra Militarum coined the phrase “leaf blower army,” in the sense that playing them is like starting up a leaf blower, pointing it at the tabletop, and blowing your opponent’s models off it.

 Why not to play them: You won’t make friends playing this faction.
 They’re also a huge investment in your time and money, because there are so many models available, and they’re so cheap to the roster.